department-of-veterans-affairs/va.gov-team/teams/vsa/teams/facility-locator/charter.md

 ________________________________________

 **Team Members**
-VA Digital Strategist(s): Andy Lewandowski
+- VA Digital Strategist: Andy Lewandowski
-Product Manager: Michelle Middaugh
+- Product Manager: Michelle Middaugh
-Design Lead:
+- Design Lead:
-UX/Design: Aricka Lewis
+- UX/Design: Aricka Lewis
-Eng Lead:
+- Eng Lead:
-Back End Engineer: Justin Ellis
+- Back End Engineer: Justin Ellis
-Front End Engineer: Gilbran Rodriguez
+- Front End Engineer: Gilbran Rodriguez

-Workflow + Cadence
+**Workflow + Cadence**

 Stand-up: people / product check-ins
-- Daily @ 11:30 AM-  11:45 AM EST
+- Daily @ TBD
 - 15 min
 - 3 Question Format: What I did yesterday?
 What will I do today?
 Any impediments?

 Sprint Planning: outline team and member focus, goals for sprint
-- 1st Wednesday of every sprint
+- TBD
 - 1 hour

 Retro: review accomplishments from prior sprint, what went well, areas for improvement, what to start doing
-- 1st Wednesday of every sprint, 30 min
+- TBD, 30 min

 Grooming: assess and update workload for remainder of sprint
-- 2nd Thursday of every sprint, 1-hour
+- TBD, 1-hour

 Issue Etiquette
 - For an issue to go into the Current Sprint column, it must have the following (created using the “Standard Issue Template”):